sandrine-bedard/flappy-ghost/README.md

 # What I Learned
 * How to code a GUI using the JavaFX library.
-* Intermiate programming concepts, such as: OOP, graphical interfaces, animation, software development.
+* Intermediate programming concepts, such as: OOP, graphical interfaces, animation, software development.